spence22eric/The_Weigh_We_Were/README.md

 The Weigh We Were utilizes back end technologies to allow user input and will save information based off of user tables that are dynamically created.

 ## Contributors
-The following contributed to the create of The Weigh We Were Eric Spencer
+The following contributed to the creation of The Weigh We Were Eric Spencer
 Kylie Ogg
 Dominic Finch